wp-plugins/spiffy-calendar/readme.txt

 	* Events can repeat on a weekly, monthly (set numerical day), monthly (set textual day) or yearly basis
 	* Repeats can occur indefinitely or a limited number of times
 	* Events can span more than one day
+*	Hide all events for specific days:
+	* Hide repeating event for a single day such as a holiday
+	* Hide full days of events that span more than one day
+	* Substitute new title to replace hidden events
+	* Select override based on category
 *	Easy to use events manager in admin dashboard
 	* Comprehensive options panel for admin
 	* Optional drop down boxes to quickly change month and year